Heated Floor Cost Range

 Where you Live- Like all home improvement projects, where you live determines the price for hiring an electrician, plumber, or HVAC technician.
 Labor cost ranges for a professional to install a radiant heating system for your floors are $50-$135 per hour with an average or about $75/hour.

-Retail Radiant Floor Materials Costs
+Radiant Floor Supplies and Materials Costs

 - $1,500 – $2,900 | Tankless Water Heater – These water heaters can be dedicated to the flooring heat system or be combination (combi) units that provide the house with hot water and the flooring with the heated water it requires.